towolf/towolf.github.com/docs/PsychHardware/BitsPlusToolbox/BitsPlusTests/BitsPlusIdentityClutTest.markdown

 encoding: UTF-8
 ---

-Test signal transmission from the framebuffer to your CRS Bits+/Bits\# device or VPixx Inc. DataPixx/ViewPixx device and similar CRS and VPixx products.
+Test signal transmission from the framebuffer to your CRS Bits+/Bits# device or VPixx Inc. DataPixx/ViewPixx device and similar CRS and VPixx products.

 Test proper function of the T-Lock mechanism, proper loading of identity gamma tables into the GPU, and for bad interference of dithering hardware with the DVI stream.
-This test is meant for Mono++ mode of Bits+, it won't work properly in any other mode\!\!
+This test is meant for Mono++ mode of Bits+, it won't work properly in any other mode!!

 Disclaimer: This test only exists because of the huge number of serious & embarassing bugs in the graphics drivers and operating systems from